 We also have a lot of fun as you can see...!

 An English medium (Auraki) strand – teaching learning areas from the New Zealand Curriculum.

 A Māori Medium strand (Rumaki) in which the students education is based on Te Marautanga o Aotearoa, primarily delivered in Te Reo Maori

 We have 5 multilevel ruma auraki (English medium classes).
-The multi age groupings throughout the school allow for naturalistic tuakana teina relationships, role modelling and learning to flourish.
-For the past 18 years we have catered for Year 7 and 8 students, which also adds to the special character of our kura – a whanau whanui ‘country school in town’ feel.
+The multi age groupings throughout the school allow for tuakana/teina relationships, role modelling and learning to flourish.
+For the past 20 years we have catered for Year 7 and 8 students, which also adds to the special character of our school – a whanau whanui ‘country school in town’ feel.

 Kotahitanga i te matauranga: Our future is learning together as one

 Most years we have a number of our senior students from our Māori Medium class sitting NCEA Level One Māori.